Outburn-IL/foob-docs/configuration.md

 ![Alt text](img/business-process.png)

-A component of type `FumeBusinessOperation` receives an incoming data stream, and then routes data to a component of type `Business Process`.
+A component of type `FumeBusinessService` receives an incoming data stream and then routes data to a component of type `Business Process`.

-A component of type `Business Process`  invokes a FUME transformation using a component of type `FumeTransformOperation` which does data transformations, then invokes another component of type `FumeStoreOperation` which submits an instance of FHIR resource to the IRIS FHIR server.
+A component of type `Business Process`  invokes a FUME transformation using a component of type `FumeTransformOperation`, which does data transformations, then invokes another component of type `FumeStoreOperation`, which submits an instance of FHIR resource to the FHIR server.

 The `Business Process` editor provides the ability to fine-tune the rules of data transformation and routing.
 Here you can use not only FUME components but any other components and transformers that come with IRIS standard library.